-"We were trying to find a balance between what our beta community does well and what our in house QA team does," said Aaron. "uTest was a perfect fit, since they would give us real-world testing like our beta community, but they would report bugs into a dedicated platform, making it easier for us to sort through and analyze."
+"We were trying to find a balance between what our beta community does well and what our in house QA team does. uTest was a perfect fit, since they would give us real-world testing like our beta community, but they would report bugs into a dedicated platform, making it easier for us to sort through and analyze."

 This brief case study will highlight how Blendr was able achieve in-the-wild testing of their nine different products.
 Along the way, we’ll cover the basics of defining a testing scope, analyzing bug reports, working with a project management team and other aspects of the uTest experience.

 Of course, detailed bug reporting wasn’t the only reason Aaron decided to leverage uTest.
 Other factors included speed, ease-of-use, device coverage and perhaps most important of all, location.

 "We asked (uTest) for more aggressive testing in our target areas, which happen to be London and Australia," said Aaron, who noted that his criteria was easily met with the help of his dedicated uTest project manager.

 From there, Aaron would begin the process of selecting a test team for their exploratory test cycles.
 As mentioned previously, Blendr was looking for ways to combine their beta community, their in-house QA team and uTest…so that’s exactly what they did.